docker/docs/datacenter/ucp/2.2/guides/admin/install/upgrade.md

 ![](../../images/upgrade-ucp-3.png){: .with-border}

-During the upgrade, the UI will be unavailable, and you should wait until completion before continuing to interact with it.
-When the upgrade completes, you'll see a notification that a newer version of the UI is available and a browser refresh is required to see the latest UI.
+During the upgrade, the UI is unavailable, so wait until the upgrade is complete before trying to use the UI.
+When the upgrade completes, a notification alerts you that a newer version of the UI is available, and you can see the new UI after you refresh your browser.

 ### Use the CLI to perform an upgrade